Deformations of algebras in noncommutative geometry: Motivating examples

-In fact, this morphism can be \emph{quantized}: let $\caD_{\bP^1}$ be the sheaf of differential operators with polynomial coefficients on $\bP^1$.
-This quantizes $\cO_{T^* \bP^1}$, as we explained, since $\bP^1$ is smooth (this fact works for nonaffine schemes as well, if one uses sheaves of algebras).
-Then, there is the deep \begin{theorem}(Beilinson-Bernstein for $\mfsl_2$) \begin{enumerate} \item[(i)] There is an isomorphism of algebras $\Gamma(\bP^1, \caD_{\bP^1}), (U \mfg)_{\eta_0}$, where $\eta_0(C) = 0$; \item[(ii)] Taking global sections yields an equivalence of abelian categories
+In fact, the map $\rho$ can be \emph{quantized}: let $\caD_{\bP^1}$ be the sheaf of differential operators with polynomial coefficients on $\bP^1$.
+This quantizes $\cO_{T^* \bP^1}$, as we explained, since $\bP^1$ is smooth (this fact works for nonaffine varieties as well, if one uses sheaves of algebras).
+Then, there is the deep